 If you are looking for an alternative to breast implants and do not have enough fat on your abdomen for a DIEP flap reconstruction, you may consider the transverse upper gracilis (TUG) flap.
-At Breast and Body Center of Austin, we want you to feel like you have options because you do.
+At Snyder Plastic Surgery at The Breast and Body Center, we want you to feel like you have options because you do.
 The TUG flap uses fat from the inner thigh along with the underlying gracilis muscle to provide a well-vascularized and shapely reconstruction.
 Austin, TX board-certified Plastic and Reconstructive Surgeon Dr. Ned Snyder IV can discuss in detail the tissue reconstruction options available to you based on your body, medical history, and previous surgical history.

 "Breast reduction.. love love love Snyder and Team - Dr Snyder is the best in Austin area, his assistant Jen is also the BEST, she was so professional and friendly, they make the best team in Austin.
 I love my body, minimal scaring and with minimal recovery time.
 If you are doing something as big as changing your body and appearance.. you need to go see Jen and the Snyder team.
 I will not trust anyone else...
 I am looking to going back to him..."- A.N. / RealSelf / Nov 27, 2017

-TUG flaps are the second most common tissue flap by Dr. Snyder at the Breast and Body Center of Austin.
+TUG flaps are the second most common tissue flap by Dr. Snyder at Snyder Plastic Surgery at The Breast and Body Center.
 We ask that our patients check in as a patient for this procedure to be closely monitored for several days after the operation.
 General anesthetic will be used.
 Your general surgeon may be present at the same time if you are having your mastectomy and reconstructive surgeries at the same time.
 Dr. Snyder will begin your reconstruction with the removal of the fatty tissues and skin of your inner thigh to relocate to the breast mound.
 The inner thighs can be used to reconstruct small and medium breasts.
 Skin from the inner thigh and the underlying gracilis muscle are fashioned to construct a vascular and shapely breast.
 Unlike loss of the rectus muscle, loss of the gracilis muscle does not result in cause a significant increase in hernias or functional loss in the legs.

 You will need 6 weeks or more to recover from TUG flap surgery.
 Taking care of your body and healing should be your main goal once discharged from the hospital.
 You will need to have a loved one, a family member, or a home nurse to help you for the first couple of weeks.
 This person will need to be able to help you with hygiene, medication management, emptying your drains, and changing your surgical bandages (just to name a few tasks you will need assistance with in recovery).
 It may be a challenge to stand up or sit a certain way for several weeks, which is frustrating yet normal.
 You can expect your body to be swollen, bruised, and sore for a few weeks.
 Each day you should see improvements in your health, mood, and incision sites.
 If you suspect that you have an infection in your surgical wounds, or are running a fever, please call Dr. Snyder's office immediately.
 It is also very important to keep all of your follow up appointments as scheduled.
 We will also be monitoring and documenting your progress.